Britain has a proud history of taking in those fleeing war and persecution. But we are falling behind on our responsibilities.

 Where children are in danger, or families are forced to flee and find sanctuary, Britain can lead the world by our example.

 Tim Farron is the Liberal Democrat MP for Westmorland and Lonsdale.
 He is also the Refugee Spokesperson for the Liberal Democrats.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.